B1nus/wezy/README.md

 - Division always returns an `f64`.
 Use `div_i64()` for integer division.
 - The type of an expression is the largest integer in the expression or `f64` if there is a float involved anywhere.
 - Integer literals are assumed to be i64 unless given another type.
+> [!NOTE]
+> Hmmm... what is this trying to solve?
+> Well in trivial cases such as 1 + 1.5 we don't want to be explicit about the type.
+And if for example using `function('a')` that conversion is implicit or when sending integers to a function taking only floats.
+Is there anything else?
+Idk. but it introduces a lot confusing sutiations when it's hard to know the static type of a variable.
+This is a hard call.
+>
+> So, it's about how we imply a type to expressions.
+> It's about how we do conversion implicitly for number types in arguments to functions.
+> That's it.
+You always have the choice to be explicit with type declarations.
 # Comments
 Comments start with `//`.
 # Boolean Expresssions